waddyado/PyNet/README.md

 # PyNet
 Inefficient Botnet written in python

+***This project is still very much under development

 Features a semi-centralized manager oriented network structure

 Tested up to 1250 clients

 Functionality for DDOS attacks and shells on slave machines

-Current version is optimized for a crypto mining network
+Current version is optimized for a crypto mining network(doesnt actually perform any crypto mining)